virmundi/NewDataForManagers/terms.md

 When you and your team look at systems that implement BASE over ACID, ask yourself do you really need ACID.
 It seems comforting at first.
 It seems natural because we’re all taught that it is right way.
 But then again, it’s a tool.
 Do you need this tool?

-## And to CAP It All Off A Node Died!
+## And to CAP It All Off a Node Died!

 Failure happens everyday.
 A powerful Oracle box suddenly goes offline due to a bad motherboard.
 Your web server, that faithful, old, beige box sitting in the closet, ground its last hard drive.
 Then there’s the always humorous accident where a guy accidentally sends a picture of himself dressed as a White Castle Slider to everyone in your multinational insurance company thereby bringing email down for all the agents and other company personnel including the VPs, VIPs and CEO because the picture was 2.58 MB and Exchange just couldn’t handle that load.
 Yep, failure happens.

 Failure happens even more when you’re working in a shared/distributed system.
 Let’s say you’ve got a great system that has a slim chance meaning that it’s got a 99.9% chance of not failing.
-If you’ve got 40 nodes in a cluster you’ll have 3.9% chance that something will fail<sup>6</sup>.
+If you’ve got 40 nodes in a cluster you’ll have 3.9% chance that something will fail[^no_ca].

 Now you’ve got to figure out how you’re going to react to failure.
-Fortunately the Failure Reaction Triangle exists just like the Project Management Triangle<sup>7</sup>.
+Fortunately the Failure Reaction Triangle exists just like the Project Management Triangle[^pm_triangle].
 This triangle is CAP.
 C stands for Consistency.
 A is Availability.
 P is Partition tolerance (T is not capitalized because it would be the CAPT theory and NoSQL folks tend to be pacifists; I’m making this part up).
 Like the Project Management Triangle, you get to pick two.
 Unlike the Project Management Triangle, CA is not possible<sup>6</sup>.

 Consistency means that to an outside observer, like a database client, change events happen at single, logical point.
 This means that once a change is made to a record, all of the subsequent calls about that record reflect the change.

 Availability means that every request to a working node must be satisfied.
 If a client asks a node for a record on patient A, it has to return the record.
 If a working node tosses some sort of error from its side, the record is not considered available.
 Note: if a client sends an invalid request and the server simple returns a bad request error, the system is still actually available.
 The proper response to getting garbage is to say, “That was crap.”

 Partition Tolerance deals with how the system works if one or more parts of the system can’t talk to each other.
 Specifically it’s concerned about how does the system handle losing messages.
 If you’re looking at a system that says it doesn’t have to work with Partition Tolerance, you’ve got a system that doesn’t understand CAP or is one where there is no network.
-Anything else means the designers have bought one or more of the fallacies of distributed computing <sup>8</sup>.
+Anything else means the designers have bought one or more of the fallacies of distributed computing[^fallacy].
 You should really look at another vendor.

 Consistent systems react to partitioning different ways.
 Some might declare a snow day for the whole distributed system.
 It will reject all reads and writes just as if it were a VS system.
 It might allow only reads.
 Finally, it might allow updates based on the master data available in the currently “healthy” pool of nodes.